On refined metric and hermitian structures in arithmetic, I: Galois-Gauss sums and weak ramification: Tamely ramified Galois-Gauss sums

 \end{theorem}

 Before proving this result we use it to derive certain explicit consequences concerning the metric and hermitian structures that arise in this setting.

-In particular, the following result extends to all integers $k$ as above the results on the hermitian modules $(\mathcal{O}_{L},t_{L/K})$, corresponding to $k=0$, and $(\mathfrak{D}_{L/K}^{-1/2},t_{L/K})$, corresponding to $k=2$ and $G$ of odd order, that are obtained by Erez and Taylor in \cite{ErezTaylor}.
+In particular, the following result extends to all integers $k$ as in Theorem \ref{thm tame} the results on the hermitian modules $(\mathcal{O}_{L},t_{L/K})$, corresponding to $k=1$, and $(\mathfrak{D}_{L/K}^{-1/2},t_{L/K})$, corresponding to $k=2$ and $G$ of odd order, that are obtained by Erez and Taylor in \cite{ErezTaylor}.

-We recall the definition of $\delta_K$ from Lemma \ref{norm resolvent lemma} and write $d_K$ for the discriminant of $\OK$.
-In the sequel we will often use the fact that \mpar{disc pfaff}
+We recall the definition of the element $\delta_K$ from Lemma \ref{norm resolvent lemma} and write $d_K$ for the discriminant of $\OK$.